 “Going back 10 years, most of the LegalTech was focused on law firms.
 It didn’t quite work in-house and when you got a software solution for your in house legal department, you needed to customise it so much you didn’t get what you wanted.

-“Now, we’re seeing really sophisticated in-house legal software in the cloud with minimal set-up and need for customisation.
+“Now, we’re seeing really sophisticated in house legal software in the cloud with minimal set-up and need for customisation.
 It’s really powerful.
-It means even smaller teams can exploit this technology, whereas previously it was only the really large corporates that could afford the IT spend.”
+It means even smaller legal teams can exploit this technology, whereas previously it was only the really large corporates that could afford the IT spend.”